 How to Help Your Teenager Clarify Their Values & Purpose

-By taking action on the steps the Langstons shared in this interview, you can help your teenager step into their future with more clarity.
+By taking the action steps shared in this interview, you can help your teenager step into their future with more clarity.
 Help your teen choose a college major that leads to a fulfilling career.

-This program is an investment in your child that could ultimately save your family substantial money.
+This program is an investment in your child that could improve your child’s life and save your family substantial money.

 Register for College Flight Plan.